Security & Safety

 The Internet is considered to be an essential part of modern life.
 The school has a duty to provide pupils with quality Internet access as part of their learning.
 Our e-safety policy considers new and emerging technologies in our continuing aim to enable pupils to become autonomous users with a safe, positive attitude towards the internet and provide suitable resources, training and support for staff.
 We have regular E-Safety lessons, safer Internet campaigns, cyber buddies and e-safety assemblies to continually raise awareness of staying safe online.
 You can read detailed online safety information on our specific page here

 Most of our staff are first aid trained, we also have staff members on our radio network who are highly trained in first aid who can be called to assist.
 We have first aid kits at designated sites around the school.
-A defibrillator is held in the school office and is suitable for both adults and children.
-Our staff are trained in its use.
+Defibrillators are held in the school office and at Forest School.
+They are suitable for both adults and children.
+Our staff are trained in there use.

 Medications are kept in the school office and are clearly marked with the child's name and picture.
 We have staff trained in administration of Epi-Pens and diabetes medication.
 You can read our medicines policy here.